 - you’ve got a complex family situation, like former partners or estranged children, and you want to be sure that your estate can be divided as you wish

 - you want to protect someone’s interests after you’ve gone, like a disabled family member

 - you want to talk through the options with an expert or you need some support you can trust

-Expect to pay: A single will drawn up by a solicitor could cost between £100 and £200.
-A joint will for couples could cost between £150 and £300.
-Make sure the cost you’re quoted includes VAT.
+Expect to pay: A single will, drawn up by a solicitor might cost between £144 and £240.
+A joint will for couples might cost between £150 and £300.
+Make sure the cost you’re quoted includes additional costs such as VAT.

 If your affairs are complex, such as involving trusts or overseas properties, it can cost between £500 to £600, according to Which?

-This is a cheaper option than a solicitor, and offers a fair amount of support and advice, but it’s very much a case of getting what you pay for.
+This is a cheaper option than a solicitor, and offers some support and advice, but its very much a case of getting what you pay for.